reactivefoundation/reactive.foundation/content/reactive-summit.md

 description: Reactive Summit
 ---

 On November 11, 2020, [Reactive Summit](https://www.reactivesummit.org/) returns with a one-day virtual format.
-[The CFP is open!](https://forms.gle/pCNu8jPzMZYvqQSQ9)

 Reactive Summit is where innovators go to learn and collaborate on the latest Reactive patterns and projects for building distributed systems using event-sourcing, stateful serverless, streaming machine learning, and more.